clcain/nginx-https-proxy/README.md

 Easily secure multiple local HTTP applications with HTTPS using this nginx configuration that can be deployed using Docker.
 Supports automatic certificate generation from Let's Encrypt.

-Must have Docker, docker-compose, and GPU Make installed to use.
+Must have Docker, docker-compose, and Make installed to use.

 ## Installation